b00gizm/EventDispatcherExtra/README.md

 The `AmqpAwareEventDispatcher` class inherits from the standard `EventDispatcher` class and adds a thin layer for dispatching events to your [RabbitMQ](http://www.rabbitmq.com/) or any other messaging system based on the [AMQP](http://www.amqp.org/) standard.

 If you fire an event of type `QueueEvent` the `AmqpAwareEventDispatcher` will dipatch it to your message queue after all other regular listeners have been processed.
-Any other event (which don't inherit from `QueueEvent`) won't be dispatched the message queue, so it's fully compatible to the standard event dispatcher.
+Any other event (which does not inherit from `QueueEvent`) won't be dispatched the message queue, so it's fully compatible to the standard event dispatcher.

 ### Usage examples